wp-plugins/jquery-t-countdown-widget/readme.txt

 == Changelog ==

+= 1.4 =
+* NOW, when making time calculations, refers to the local time as set by WordPress in Settings > General > Timezone.

 = 1.3 =
 * fixed issue with 1.2 not extracting the args... therefore there was not before-widget / before-title love.
 Sleep is important, as it turns out.